Have you been affected by Arthur? Share your images with CNN iReport.

 Staying safe when the lights go out

-What you need to know about Independence Day
+Here’s a look at what you need to know about Independence Day

 CNN’s John Newsome, Dave Stewart, Eliott C. McLaughlin, Shawn Nottingham, Steve Almasy, Tina Burnside and Ted Winner contributed to this report.